 Teaching Life and Human Dignity Symposium Summer 2024

 The Teaching Life and Human Dignity Symposium at the McGrath Institute for Church Life is a five and a half-day gathering from June 25-30 at the University of Notre Dame for leaders in Catholic education and diocesan ministry.
 Participants can expect to develop a deeper understanding of human dignity in the Catholic intellectual tradition and its application in educational and pastoral contexts.
 In addition to intellectual formation educators and pastoral leaders can expect to develop distinct professional skills:

-Educators will engage in workshops that develop and hone the pedagogical skills appropriate to the effective promotion and integration of life and human dignity issues across the subject areas and think about how to create a culture of human dignity in the classroom and school.
+Educators will participate in workshops that develop the effective integration of life and human dignity issues across the subject areas and think about how to create a culture of human dignity in the classroom and school.